Associate Professor of English

 A.B., Ateneo De Manila University

-I have just completed my manuscript, Resisting Development: the Media and the Rise and Fall of the Marcos Regime.
+I have just completed my manuscript, Passionate Revolutions: the Media and the Rise and Fall of the Marcos Regime.
 It is a study of the press and the cinema in the Philippines (my country of origin) during the dictatorship of Ferdinand Marcos.
 I explore how the media figured in the development initiatives of the Marcos regime, as well as the role of the media in the long popular struggle that culminated in the 1986 “people power” revolt.
-Theoretically, the study draws on such concepts as modernization and national liberation, national allegory and melodrama to explicate the competing social visions and imaginary systems underpinning Marcos’ so-called New Society and the cultural politics of the anti-Marcos movement.

 Eng 356 Third Cinema

 Eng 251 Introduction to World Cinema

 "The Marcos Romance and the Cultural Center of the Philippines: The Melodrama of a Therapeutic Cultural Policy," Journal of Narrative Theory 45 no. 1 (Fall 2015).

 "Performing Native Identities: Human Displays and Indigenous Activism in Marcos' Philippines," in The Routledge Companion to Global Popular Culture, edited by Toby Miller, 417-425.
 London and New York: Routledge.
 2015.